ceres-solver/ceres-solver/docs/source/building.rst

     ``A``, and CMake will understand that this means that ``B`` also depends on all of the public dependencies of ``A``.

-When a project like Ceres is installed using CMake, in addition to the public headers and compiled libraries, a set of CMake-specific project configuration files are also installed to: ``<INSTALL_ROOT>/share/Ceres``.
+When a project like Ceres is installed using CMake, or its build directory is exported into the local CMake package registry
+(see :ref:`section-install-vs-export`), in addition to the public headers and compiled libraries, a set of CMake-specific project configuration files are also installed to: ``<INSTALL_ROOT>/share/Ceres`` (if Ceres is installed), or created in the build directory (if Ceres' build directory is exported).
 When `find_package
 <http://www.cmake.org/cmake/help/v3.2/command/find_package.html>`_
-is invoked, CMake checks various standard install locations (including ``/usr/local`` on Linux & UNIX systems), for installed CMake configuration files for the project to be found (i.e. Ceres in the case of ``find_package(Ceres)``).
+is invoked, CMake checks various standard install locations (including ``/usr/local`` on Linux & UNIX systems), and the local CMake package registry for CMake configuration files for the project to be found (i.e. Ceres in the case of ``find_package(Ceres)``).
 Specifically it looks for:

 - ``<PROJECT_NAME>Config.cmake`` (or ``<lower_case_project_name>-config.cmake``)